Disney bomb: Development and testing

-Terrell received support through the Air Technical Section of the USAAC, and was able to show the Admiralty a mockup under the wing of a Boeing B-17 Flying Fortress.
+Terrell received support through the Air Technical Section of the USAAF, and was able to show the Admiralty a mockup under the wing of a Boeing B-17 Flying Fortress.
 The Air Ministry was still opposed to its development on several technical grounds, and it took a meeting of the War Cabinet in May, which Terrell attended, to decide in its favour, giving it "P plus" priority.
-As a side effect the meeting focused attention on the issue of the U-boat shelters, and the RAF were directed to make attacks on them, dropping 26 Tallboys in August that year.
+As a side effect the meeting focused attention on the issue of the U-boat shelters, and the RAF were directed to make attacks on them, dropping 26 Tallboys in August 1944.

-Despite being a British weapon, Disneys were used only by the United States Army Air Force, with the bombs becoming a joint project between the American Eighth Air Force and the British Royal Navy; they were never used by RAF Bomber Command.
+Despite being a British weapon, Disneys were used only by the United States Army Air Force, with the bombs becoming a joint project between the American Eighth Air Force and the British Royal Navy.
+They were never used by RAF Bomber Command.
 The 92nd Bombardment Group was initially tasked with their use.
 The bombs were also dropped by the 305th Bombardment Group and 306th Bombardment Group.
 The 94th Bombardment Group prepared to use the bombs, but flew no operations with them before the war in Europe ended.

-The Boeing B-17 Flying Fortresses operated by these units carried the bombs in pairs; one was slung under each wing, as they were too long to be carried in the B-17's bomb bay.
+The Boeing B-17 Flying Fortresses operated by these units carried the bombs in pairs.
+One was slung under each wing, as they were too long to be carried in the B-17's bomb bay.
 The Disneys were carried from the same external mounting used for the Aeronca GB-1 glide bomb.
-Cameras were also fitted to the aircraft so the bombs' trajectory and effect could be recorded.
+Cameras were fitted to the aircraft so the bombs' trajectory and effect could be recorded.

 Testing of the Disney bombs began in early 1945.
 Bombs were initially dropped on a bombing range near Southampton to photographically record their trajectory and calibrate bombsights.
 This was necessary as the flight-path of a rocket-accelerated bomb differed considerably from that of a free-falling bomb.
-Test drops were then conducted on the Watten bunker, German codename Kraftwerk Nord West (now known as the Blockhaus d'Éperlecques), a huge German concrete bunker near Watten in northern France.
+Test drops were then conducted on the Watten bunker, German codename Kraftwerk Nord West, now known as the Blockhaus d'Éperlecques, a huge German concrete bunker near Watten in northern France.
 This was ideal for the purpose as the area had been captured by Allied forces in September 1944, so damage to the structure could be inspected after bomb tests.
 Four bombs, carried by two B-17s, were used and two hits scored on the target.
 The resultant damage was considered satisfactory by Royal Navy observers on the ground.